ashleycoxley/haikur/README.md

 # HAIKUr

 This is a haiku-blogging app.
-You can view it live at [http://haikur.com]
+You can view it live here: [HAIKUr](http://haikur.com)

 ## Running HAIKUr